 Open the charge port flap completely

 Make sure the fuel cap-style flap at the right rear is fully open and not obstructing the connector.
-If it is stuck in cold weather, gently push it or use warm water to clear ice.
+If it is stuck in cold weather, try a de-icer spray or run the cabin heater.
 Do not force it.

 Check that the car is ready to charge